MikeBarker-MSFT/AzL200/Networking/README.md

 The Azure Front Door extensions needed to be added to your Cloud Shell instance az extension add --name front-door

-# Set this to the name of your Front Door
-export afd=mwcafd1
+# Create AFD

-az network front-door create -g $rg -n $afd --backend-address $pip1 --interval 5 --protocol http
+az network front-door create -g $rg -n $afd --backend-address $dns1 --interval 5 --protocol http

+# Update Load Balancing rule for AFD to fail-over quicker and set the latency threshold to high enough so it will use both back-ends
 az network front-door load-balancing create -g $rg -f $afd -n DefaultLoadBalancingSettings --sample-size 1 --successful-samples-required 1 --additional-latency 500

+# Add the 2nd Region to the back-end pool
-az network front-door backend-pool backend add -g $rg -f $afd --pool-name DefaultBackendPool --address $pip2
+az network front-door backend-pool backend add -g $rg -f $afd --pool-name DefaultBackendPool --address $dns2

 # ----------------- Test Front Door -----------------------------

+# It may take a minute or 2 for the health checks in both regions to pass and for AFD to start sending them traffic
 for i in {1..20}; do curl $afd.azurefd.net -m 1; echo -n $'\r\f'; sleep 0.1; done

+# ----------------- Additional ----------------------------------

+# 1 - Try opening Network Watcher in the portal and viewing the Topolgy of your Resource Group to see the components you've deployed (doesn't show AFD yet)
+# 2 - Try scaling your VMSS out or in and see Azure adjust the load-balancing automatically
+# 3 - Try disabling one of the Backends in AFD or lower the acceptable 'latency sensitivity' to zero so it only sends traffic to the closest backend